 I took a lot of pictures of the waterfall before heading back to the kilns trail.
 I can’t overstate how amazing it is to be surrounded by the flowing water and the lush greens.

-From 1887 to 1890, this area was a premier spot for harvesting limestone, because of that Rockland Lime and Lumber company built four massive 100-foot kilns which were used to heat and extract the lime.
-After only three years in use though, Rockland had used all of the resources in the area (redwoods and limestone) to remove the lime and moved its operation elsewhere.
-Fast forward to current day, and even though this park was scheduled for closure, you can still visit it and see the well maintained historic kilns.
+From 1887 to 1890, this area was a premier spot for harvesting limestone; because of that, Rockland Lime and Lumber Company built four massive 100-foot kilns that were used to heat and extract the lime.
+After only three years in use, Rockland had used all of the resources in the area (redwoods and limestone) to remove the lime and moved its operation elsewhere.
+Fast forward to the current day, and even though this park was scheduled for closure, you can still visit it and see the well maintained historic kilns.

 So after you arrive back at the fork in the trail, you will proceed along the second path for about another quarter-mile along another creek to the kilns above.

 When you see them for the first time, you will be in awe of the size.
 I expected them to be much smaller and to also be in worse shape.